Topics: Accounts Payable Automation, Accounts Payable Optimisation

 Or, let’s say your manufacturing team needs a bunch of components.
 They order, the shipment arrives, and the invoice lands in the lap of your accounts payable department.
 They handle the payment within the necessary timeframe.
 That’s your Procure-to-Pay process in action.

 When an invoice hits the accounts payable department, the ball starts rolling.
-This formal request, often referred to as an invoice to pay, kicks off the payment process.
+This formal request, often referred to as an invoice to pay, kicks off the accounts payable invoice process.

 Invoices can land in your lap in several ways: